kleopatra999/faq/answers.md

     do-safely('my $a = 41; say $a ++');  # says "error occurred"

 And the reason for that is because it can cause confusion between postfix operators and infix operators.
-The standard operators in Perl 6 are specified so that the infix/postfix confusion can't result there, but it's all too easy to make it happen.
+The standard operators in Perl 6 are laid out so that the infix/postfix confusion can't result in using them, but it's all too easy to make it happen.

-If you were to define your own `infix:<++>` for some purpose.
+Let's say you were to define your own `infix:<++>` for some reason.
 When you do this, the infix operator *needs* space before it, lest it gets confused with the postfix version:

     #| Post-increment the left side $b times